 Human Care = Self-Care

-If the past two years have taught us anything, it’s how interconnected we are.
+If the past years have taught us anything, it’s how interconnected we are.
 When you care for yourself, you are more available to help others (and there sure are plenty of opportunities for that right now).
 It is our intention to support a full circle of care.

 - Allow time to feel — It’s tempting to become so busy and distracted that we avoid feeling the grief, anger, and sadness that come with a traumatic event.
 Getting good mental health support when you need it is as important as exercise and proper nutrition.
 If you don’t know where to start, ask a trusted friend or doctor for a referral.
 Your local hospice will likely also have referrals for trusted grief support.
 If therapy isn’t your thing, you could begin with the book The Smell of Rain on Dust: Grief and Praise by Martin Prechtel.